SebKuzminsky/pd-sink-box/README.md

 Solder the short power leads from the HUSB238 to the input points on the Mini360.

 Solder power output leads to the Mini360, including a Schottky diode on the +VOUT line, but *do not* connect them anywhere yet.
-Note: the diode does not fit through the slot in the mid-plate, so ensure there's an adequate lead on the Pico side.
+Note: the diode does not fit through the slot in the mid-plate, so ensure there's an adequate lead on the Pico side, and ensure that it's well covered by shrink tubing.

 Mount the HUSB238 and Mini360 to the base-plate.